DavichoDev/sunnyside-agency-landing-page-main/README.md

 ## Welcome! 👋

-Final result (mobile only for now): https://chic-empanada-144a02.netlify.app/
+Final result (there is missing mobile menu): https://chic-empanada-144a02.netlify.app/

 Thanks for checking out this front-end coding challenge.